streamaserver/streama/README.md

 Lastly, I would like to mention that this project is extremely work-in-progress.
 Just today I was using it and noticed that it would be nice if the browser remembered the latest volume-setting.
 I will be adding new features and bugfixes often and quickly, but this is first and foremost a hobby project, so the time that I can spend on it is limited.
 If you want to contibute, feel free!
 I will be honored by each and every pull-request :)

+Btw, if you have any issues getting started, let me know.
+I will gladly help out and then improve the docs accordingly.

 #### Todo-List
 These are the features that I will be working on in the near future: